A bad link, article, or arrest record can destroy your reputation. Learn how to clean up Google search results and take control of your online image.

 “Reporting a concern may not result in the removal of a website from search results.
 Bing only removes search results that meet a specific set of conditions and circumstances to ensure our users have access to relevant information.”

-For the majority of other search engines standard removal will work the same way.
-All will have a way for you to contact them and request that information be removed.
-However, if the information isn't a social security number or something of that nature, it's unlikely the search engine will take any action.
+The majority of other search engines process removal requests the same way.
+All have a way for users to reach out and request information removal.
+But, if the information isn’t a social security number or something of that nature, it’s unlikely the search engine will take any action.

-Third party companies like InternetReputation.com can show you how to clean up Google search results, repair the damage and put things on the right track.
+We can show you how to clean up Google search results, repair the damage and put your reputation back on track.

-Monitor Your Name to Maintain a Clean Reputation and Protect Your Privacy Online
+Monitor Your Name to Build a Clean Reputation and Protect Your Privacy

-Once you’ve cleaned up your name on Google and other search engines and your reputation is back on track, you’ll want to make sure that it stays that way.
-Just as a plant will die if you forget to water it, you can’t just fix your reputation and then forget about maintaining it.
+Once you’ve cleaned up your name on Google and other search engines, you’ll want to make sure that it stays that way.
+Just as a plant will die if you forget to water it, your reputation will wither if you forget to maintain it.

-With monitoring services, you’ll be able to address any new issues right away.
-InternetReputation.com offers reputation monitoring and privacy protection services that help you protect and defend your online reputation for just this reason.
-The Monitoring & Private Protection services can help keep your internet reputation clean!
+We offer reputation monitoring and privacy protection services that help you protect and defend your online reputation.
+Our Monitoring & Private Protection services can help keep your internet reputation clean!

-We also offer an alert service, so you will be notified any time your name or other personal details are published on the internet.
+We also offer an alert service that notifies any time your name or other personal details are published on the internet.

-Call us at 844-745-6673 to set up a free consultation or click here for additional information.
+Call us today to set up a free consultation or click here for additional information.